Living In Hope; the complete memoirs of Frank Byrne

 Extract of Case 442.
 Documentary film about Mr. Frank Byrne by CAAMA Productions.

-A collaboration with ‘Bringing Them Home’ counsellors Gerard Waterford and Frances Coughlan, Living In Hope began with a three-week road trip through the Kimberley, retracing Mr. Byrne’s childhood steps, and meeting with family, friends and fellow Stolen Generations survivors.
+A collaboration with ‘Bringing Them Home’ counsellors Gerard Waterford and Frances Coughlan, writing Living In Hope involved a three-week road trip through the Kimberley, retracing Mr. Byrne’s childhood steps, and meeting with family, friends and fellow Stolen Generations survivors.

 Photo by Chris Hallet, 18 August 2015.
 On the road between Halls Creek and Fitzroy Crossing.